2026 AECT International Convention

 · Panel Discussion

-o Lasting one hour and comprising a minimum of four and a maximum of six discussants, Panel Discussions focus on vibrant topics of contemporary concern and professional interest.
+o Lasting 50 minutes and comprising a minimum of four and a maximum of six discussants, Panel Discussions focus on vibrant topics of contemporary concern and professional interest.
 Panelists quickly compare and contrast disciplinary expertise with an active, participating audience.
 Submissions require a designated lead discussant who organizes and facilitates the inclusion of participants.
 Proposals must state all panelists' names, affiliations, and relevant expertise.
 Planners will automatically reject proposals without panelist details.

 · Poster Presentation